YvanDesPatates/my-book/README.md

-# Simple React website to present my book
+# React website to present my book

-### Launch the site localy for the first time :
+### Launch the site locally for the first time :

 ```
 npm i